Saint Maria Goretti Parish (San Jose, California)

-Saint Maria Goretti Parish is a territorial parish of the Roman Catholic Diocese of San Jose in California.
-The parish was formed in July 1961 from orchards off Senter Road near Capitol Expressway.
-The parish was created while still part of the Archdiocese of San Francisco, prior to the founding of the Diocese of San Jose in 1981.
-This occurred during the tenure of Most Rev. Joseph McGucken, Archbishop of San Francisco, to serve Catholics of San Jose.
-The parish is named for St Maria Goretti an Italian virgin martyr saint of the 19th and early 20th century.
+Saint Maria Goretti Parish is a territorial parish of the Diocese of San José in California.
+When the parish was created, it was still part of the Archdiocese of San Francisco, before the founding of the Diocese of San Jose in 1981.
+The parish was established in July 1961 The parish was dedicated on March 3, 1963, and is named for Maria Goretti, an early 20th-century Catholic saint.

-Parish history

-The church building that stands today was dedicated on March 3, 1963.